gem/oq-irmt-qgis/svir/help/source/03_connection_settings.rst

 with GEM data, require the interaction between the plugin itself and the OpenQuake Platform (OQ-Platform).
 The OQ-Platform is a web-based portal to visualize, explore and share GEM's datasets, tools and models.
-In the *Platform Settings* dialog displayed in Figure :ref:`fig-connection-settings`, credentials must be inserted to authenticate the user and to allow the user to log into the OQ-Platform.
+In the *Platform Settings* dialog displayed in :numref:`fig-connection-settings`, credentials must be inserted to authenticate the user and to allow the user to log into the OQ-Platform.
 In the *Host* field insert the URL of GEM's production installation of the `OQ-Platform <https://platform.openquake.org>`_